NicholasDJM/Glimesh-Widgets/readme.md

 - Settings panel is now complete.
 Widgets can be enabled/disabled on a per channel basis.
 - Google Calendar widget has been added.
-- Most input has been sanitized, though this hasn’t been tested throughor
+- Most input has been sanitized, though this hasn’t been tested thoroughly.